 Review your beneficiary designation when a breakdown of spousal relationship occurs.
 Once a spousal relationship is legally dissolved or a spouse has waived the right to death benefits, you can name anyone as your beneficiary by completing the Change in Personal Data form.

-...on Breakdown of Spousal Relationships
+Resources: Breakdown of Spousal Relationships

-Change in Personal Data form
+Change in Personal Data

-PEPP Talk - Breakdown of Spousal Relationship PEPP Talk - Waiver of Spousal Benefits PEPP Talk - Designation of Beneficiary
+- Breakdown of Spousal Relationship

+- Waiver of Spousal Benefits

+- Designation of Beneficiary